Starbucks rolling out 5p disposable coffee cup charge to all stores in Britain

 The extended test comes after the trial showed a 126% increase in the use of reusable cups in participating stores, measured by the number of customers redeeming the 25p discount.

-Starbucks has offered a £1 reusable cup to customers since 2014.
+Starbucks has offered a £1 reusable cup to customers since 2014 and the environmental charity Hubbub revealed that some 8% of all hot drinks served in the mornings were in reusable mugs or tumblers.

-A report on the trial by environmental charity Hubbub shows that the percentage of customers bringing in their own cup or tumbler increased in the stores involved from 2.2% beforehand to 5.8%.
+A report on the trial showed that the percentage of customers bringing in their own cup or tumbler increased in the stores involved from 2.2% beforehand to 5.8%.

-Some 8% of all hot drinks served in the mornings were in reusable mugs or tumblers, Hubbub found.

-Starbucks said it was sharing the findings of its trial with the wider industry and was continuing to look at alternatives to single-use paper cups, such as its policy of serving all drinks to be consumed in stores in ceramic cups.

-On Monday he coffee giant said it would eliminate plastic drinking straws, and introduce lids designed not to need straws, within two years to combat the stress they put on marine life and the environment as a whole.
+The coffee giant announced on Monday that they would eliminate plastic drinking straws, and introduce lids designed not to need straws, within two years to combat the stress they put on marine life and the environment as a whole.

 Starbucks Europe president Martin Brok said: “We saw encouraging results from the first three months of this trial with Hubbub, and what stood out to us was the positive response we had from our partners and customers who continue to push us to innovate and find ways to reduce waste.